The (Attempted) Re-Education of Dr. Jordan B. Peterson

 Therefore it is illogical to assert that Peterson has freedom of speech while also asserting that he must always express that speech in a pre-defined (by the CPO) manner.
 This is not actual freedom of speech.
 It is curtailment of freedom of speech.

 Take the Page tweet for example, in which Peterson called her doctor a criminal physician.
 Is there a professional way to call someone a criminal?
-Is there a professional way to “dead name” someone as the left likes to call it.
+Is there a professional way to “dead name” someone as the Left likes to call it.
 No. And if the argument is then that Peterson shouldn’t have tweeted those things in the first place since there’s no professional way to say, or tweet, them, well then we’re back to curtailing freedom of speech.

 Administration Above Rights